antonyh/randonomicon/README.md

 # Randonomicon

 A blog.
 A book.
 A steaming pile.
-It is what it is, which greatly depends on your interpretation.
+It is what it is which greatly depends on your interpretation of the material.

 ## Changes to Randonomicon